- For all students the biggest expenditure items will be the regular living costs – accommodation, food and drink, travel, clothes.

 - In most UK university cities and towns, student social life is subsidised with special discounts and offers for cinemas, theatres, nightclubs, bus/train travel, books and equipment.
 Find out about what is on offer at open days and visits, or by taking a look at the university/students' union website.

 - Phone bills can be another sizeable item.
 Competition for your custom is fierce and the students' union may well be able to advise on the best deals amongst a growing army of call providers.
-Selecting an appropriate package for your mobile from the many options available will also be important.
+Select an appropriate package for your mobile and internet provider from the many options available.

 - Most students own desirable items like portable televisions, CD and DVD players, laptops, mobile phones and bikes, and a third of them fall victims of crime.